The Urban Congestion Report (UCR): Documentation and Definitions

 What Has Changed in the UCR?

-Previously, the UCR was developed using archived traffic operations data from roadway sensors.
-The biggest change is that the UCR is now developed (starting with the October 2014-December 2014 report) using vehicle-probe-based travel times from FHWA's National Performance Management Research Data Set (NPMRDS).
-There are a number of other updates in the UCR, including:
+Prior to October 2014, the UCR was developed using archived traffic operations data from roadway sensors.
+Since that time, the UCR has been produced using vehicle-probe-based travel times from FHWA's National Performance Management Research Data Set (NPMRDS).
+In the latest iteration of the UCR, beginning with the January to March 2017 report, travel time data has been supplied by a different NPMRDS contractor.